Charles Morris (British politician): Personal life

 His brother, Alf, served as Labour MP for Manchester Wythenshawe from 1964 until 1997, when he was appointed to the House of Lords.
 Alf introduced the first piece of disability rights legislation in history in 1970, and served as the first ever minister for disabled people from 1974 to 1979.

 Morris married Pauline Dunn in 1950, with whom he had daughters Estelle and Heather.
 Estelle served as Labour MP for Birmingham Yardley from 1992 until 2005, when she was also appointed to the House of Lords.
-She was Education and Skills Secretary from 2001 to 2002, and a Minister of State between 1997 and 2005.
+She served in the government of Tony Blair as Education and Skills Secretary from 2001 to 2002, and a Minister of State between 1997 and 2005.

 He died from cancer on 8 January 2012 in Manchester.